nicolle-chm/nicolle-chm/README.md

 Hey, my name is Nicolle Chuquilin 👋

 I'm currently doing a Master’s degree in Business Analytics at the University of Manchester.
-I have a Bachelor’s degree in Economics

 I really enjoy connecting with like-minded data people, sharing my skills, experience and personal journey within the world of data.